NeoGeographyToolkit/StereoPipeline/README.rst

 their experience developing computer vision techniques for autonomous vehicle control systems.

-See the AUTHORS file for a complete list of developers.
+See the AUTHORS.rst file for a complete list of developers.

 Citation